slatedocs/slate/source/includes/_openbanking.md

 ### Open Banking Directory

-If you're a registered TPP in the Open Banking Directory and you are using Signing and Transport certificates issue by Open Banking, you can easily onboard by providing either of the following things:
+If you're a registered TPP in the Open Banking Directory and you are using Signing and Transport certificates issued by Open Banking, you can easily onboard by providing either of the following things:

-* You can generate and send us a Software Statement Assertion (SSA) from Open Banking Directory.
+* You can generate and send us a Software Statement Assertion (SSA) from the Open Banking Directory.
-* Alternatively, you can also just sent us your Open Banking Organization ID together with the Software Statement ID that you wish to use.
+* Alternatively, you can also just send us your Open Banking Organization ID together with the Software Statement ID that you wish to use.

-In either case, please make sure to have your list of **Redirect Uri**-s correctly configured in your Software Statement, otherwise you'll not be able to go through to whole flow.
+In either case, please make sure to have your list of **Redirect Uri**-s correctly configured in your Software Statement, otherwise you'll not be able to go through the whole flow.

 ### eIDAS Certificates

-In case you're using an eIDAS certificates instead of the ones issued by the Open Banking Directory just contact us to see how we can move forward.
+In case you're using an eIDAS certificates instead of the ones issued by the Open Banking Directory just contact us at `openbanking@transferwise.com` to see how we can move forward.

 ## Sandbox Test User

 You can sign up for a test user account here [https://sandbox.transferwise.tech/register](https://sandbox.transferwise.tech/register).
 The 2FA code used for any subsequent logins to the sandbox will alway be `111111`.

 You'll be asked to set up a developer account by filling in your profile information.
-Once this is done, you'll see that your newly created profile comes with a couple of test accounts opened and some test balance in them.
+Once this is done, you'll see that your newly created profile comes with a couple of test accounts opened and some test funds in them.

 You do **NOT** need to create an API Token via the web interface in case you're intention is to use this test user for the Open Banking flow.